C2SM/git-course/advanced/slides/slides.md

 - Take the warning box seriously with this audience:
   - GitHub's free LFS quota is small, bandwidth counts too
   - For scientific data, an archive with a DOI is usually the better answer than a Git repository
-  - LFS suits reference figures, test fixtures, small binary assets that genuinely belong next to the code -->
+  - LFS suits reference figures, test fixtures, small binary assets that are appropriately kept alongside the code -->

 ---